-I still remember the panic and fear when the interwoven aperture blades of a lens came apart in my hands, and the relief when I finally managed to reassemble them.
+I still easily recall the fear provoked as the interwoven aperture blades of a lens came apart in my small untrained hands, and the intense relief when I finally managed to reassemble them.

-And I was intrigued by the pictures my father had developed and printed.
+I was intrigued by the pictures my father had developed and printed.
 His abandoned hobby seemed like magic.
-Perhaps my interest in photography has a genetic underpinning…
+Perhaps my interest in photography has a genetic underpinning.

-While it’s become cliché to say photographs freeze moments in time.
-It’s a little less common and perhaps geekier to talk about how they freeze subjects in space as well.
-A photograph flattens our four-dimensional world into a flat two-dimensional shortcut.
-In this compression lies the art.
+It’s become cliché to say photographs freeze moments in time.
+It’s a little less common and perhaps geekier to talk about how they freeze subjects in space.
+A photograph flattens our four-dimensional world of space-time into a flat, two-dimensional shortcut.
+Navigating this compression is where I find my art.

 I try to find interesting light in ordinary places where it escapes attention.
 My interests are eclectic and changing – from landscapes to urban, to people and portraiture.
 I like buildings.

 Lightroom /post processing

-In the Film Age, techno-photographers fine-tuned the dynamic range of an image by adjusting the negative’s exposure and development.
+In the age of film, technical-oriented photographers fine-tuned the dynamic range of an image by adjusting the negative’s exposure and development.
 Later, in the darkroom, they used dodging and burning to make local adjustments.

-Today’s digital post-processing techniques parallel those of film, requiring similar skill and patience – but much of the arduous calculation and preplanning has been eliminated, and mistakes tend to be more easily reversible.
+Today’s digital post-processing techniques parallel those of film, and require similar skill and patience – but much of the arduous calculation and preplanning has been eliminated, and mistakes tend to be more easily reversible.

 Much of my work begins after I’ve clicked the shutter.
 But there are limits to post-processing magic; the image must be fundamentally sound to begin with.